-Do you recall the story of the three wise men who had the privilege of knowing first when Christ was born?
-Their destinies was to see the new born king, to pay homage to him and to give him gifts.
-They were so filled with joy when they heard the news about the saviour of Israel who had been born!
-They were so very close to fulfilling destiny.
-There would be no more delay in their lives.
-Their desires would soon come to past.
+The three wise men had the privilege of knowing first when Christ was born.
+It was planned for their destinies to be among the first to see the new born king, to pay him homage and to give him gifts.
+This life mission filled them with so much joy that they couldn’t keep silent about it.
+When they heard the news about the saviour of Israel had been born!
+They traveled many days to fulfil their vision in life.
+To them, there would be no more delay in their lives as their desires had just come to past.

 Thankfully, they were not left to figure it all out by themselves.
 They had a guiding star to help them on the journey.
 It would lead them to the king each step of the way for as long as they stayed focus on the light.
 But something happened on the way.
 They were distracted and they found themselves in the palace of King Herod.
 In there they were grilled with questions about their quests until they agreed to return to the palace with more information.